redlibrarian/redlibrarian.github.io/_posts/2019-03-20-intellectual-freedom-positive-or-negative.markdown

 "freedom to hold and express an opinion" automatically comes up against a negative freedom, the freedom *from* being exposed to toxic, dehumanizing views.
-This freedom is not enshrined in the Human Rights Declaration - it maybe a liberty we can conceive of, but it is not entrenched in legislation as a right under article 19.
+This freedom is not enshrined in the Human Rights Declaration - it may be a liberty we can conceive of, but it is not entrenched in legislation as a right under article 19.

 However, if we define negative liberty as freedom from discrimination -